Cloud-SPAN/04genomics/_episodes/03-automation.md

 ~~~
 {: .output}

 Save your file and exit `nano`.
-We can now run our script:
+We can now run our script.
+Use pwd to check which directory you are in, if you are not in the scripts directory cd into the correct place as shown below, before running the script:

 ~~~
+$ cd ~/cs_course/scripts/
 $ bash read_qc.sh
 ~~~
 {: .bash}